2024 GRANT APPLICATION

 Bidders’ Conference

 The number of grants awarded is based on the amount of federal funds received annually by WVDE.
 By federal statute, a 21st CCLC grant may not be less than $50,000 and no matching funds are required.
-Previous grants received between $106,000 and $250,000.
-Grants are contingent on several factors including: the funding amount received from the USDOE, grantee supplying evidence of annual effectiveness, and grantee meeting the average daily attendance requirement.
-WVDE has the discretion to award grants for a period of 5 years.
+The maximum amount of funding is $250,000.
+The WVDE has the discretion to award grants for a period of 5 years.
 Funding is based on average daily attendance.
 Funding is reduced to 80% of original funding in year 4 and 70% in year 5.

-WVDE will conduct a competitive review process in the spring of each year with funding contingent on the USDOE expected to begin the following July.
-Applicants will be notified when the process is complete, which typically is in July.
+The WVDE conducts a competitive peer review process in the spring of each year with funding expected to begin the following July contingent on the availability of funds from the US Department of Education.
+Applicants are notified when the process is complete, which is typically in July.

 Students and families who live in high-poverty communities and attend low-performing schools.